 where CR is the compression ratio.
 For example, a compression ratio of 0.8 means that the original text size was reduced by 80% in its compressed form, or is 20% of the original text's size.
-Figure 1 shows the relative compression ratio for each method across all texts.
+Figure 3 shows the relative compression ratio for each method across all texts.
 Clearly, GPT-4 provides higher compression ratios for the all of the text excerpts studied compared to the baseline methods.
-Zlib's most (level=9) aggressive and slowest compression method narrowly outperforms Zlib's least (level=1) aggressive and fastest compression method.
+Zlib's most (level=9) aggressive compression method narrowly outperforms Zlib's least (level=0) aggressive method.

-As with Figure 1, Zlib's maximal compression remains marginally better than Zlib's minimal compression.
+As with Figure 3, Zlib's maximal compression remains marginally better than Zlib's minimal compression.
 GPT-4 continues to outperform both baseline methods with a near 60% increase in compression performance.
-While this result may appear noteworthy, our subsequent analyses in Section IV reveal that GPT-4 achieved this high degree of compression rate by discarding key information in the original text.
+While this result may initially appear remarkable, our subsequent analyses in Section V reveal that GPT-4 achieved this high degree of compression rate by discarding key information in the original text.